0121 746 3360

 - Personal items, eg: household articles and cars (not business items)

-The remainder of the estate will be shared equally by the children.
+The remainder of the estate will be shared equally by the children at 18 or younger if they marry under that age.

-If you are partners but not married or in a civil partnership
+If you are unmarried and not in a civil partnership but are living together

 If you are not married or registered civil partners, your partner will not be entitled to any share of your estate.